Bit.Trip Beat: Story

 The first cutscene in BIT.TRIP BEAT introduces us to Commander Video, the protagonist of the BIT.TRIP series.
 He is seen coming to life after absorbing some colorful pixels known as "beats."
 The first level, TRANSITION, begins next to a giant, pulsing blue planet.
 A meteor emerges from the planet, travels across the vast emptiness of space, and eventually enters another planet.
 The second level, DESCENT, begins here.
 DESCENT is a roller coaster ride down into the lava-filled depths of the world, ending with the camera diving down into the lava to finish the stage.

 As all this is happening in the background, the player is bouncing beats (the game's form of Pong balls) off of a paddle in a Pong-style rhythm game.
 The gameplay flows in perfect timing to the beat of the music- the player (and Commander Video) both rely on the music and help create it.

-So what's with the backgrounds of the levels?
-Well, there are two ways to look at it.
-You can look at it spiritually- Commander Video's soul has emerged from the Ether and is transitioning from the ethereal world to the physical world.
-You can also look at it as Commander Video's conception.
-No, really.
-The journey from the blue planet to the lava-filled depths of the other planet represents the sperm's journey to the egg.
+The backgrounds can be interpreted in 2 different ways; Commander Video's soul has emerged from the Ether and transitioning from the ethereal world to the physical world, or Commander Video's conception, with the journey from the blue planet to the lava-filled depths of the other planet representing the sperm's journey to the egg.

 The third level, GROWTH, is a bit easier to understand.
 In the background, a brain is slowly coming together.
 About halfway through the level, after developing a pair of eyes, it begins to fly around and look at all sorts of Earthly objects: houses, trees, owls, pyramids, trains, and more.
 This is Commander Video entering the physical world and perceiving reality for the first time.

 After the credits in BEAT, Commander Video is in complete darkness.
 He sees a light-filled room in the distance with other Commander Videos in it.
 He approaches the room, is overcome by light, and declares, "I AM ONLY A MAN!".
 Commander Video is born.